-When a loan from a qualified plan that is a prohibited transaction spans successive tax years, and thus constitutes multiple prohibited transactions, and during those years the first tier prohibited transaction excise tax rate changes, the first tier excise tax liability for each prohibited transaction is the sum of the products resulting from multiplying the amount involved for each year in the taxable period for that prohibited transaction by the excise tax rate in effect at the beginning of that taxable period.
-For more information see Rev. Rul.
-2002-43, 2002-2 I.R.B.
-85. Unlike the previous example, the example in Rev. Rul.
+When a loan from a qualified plan that is a prohibited transaction spans successive tax years, constituting multiple prohibited transactions, and during those years the first tier prohibited transaction excise tax rate changes, the first tier excise tax liability for each prohibited transaction is the sum of the products resulting from multiplying the amount involved for each year in the taxable period for that prohibited transaction by the excise tax rate in effect at the beginning of that taxable period.
+For more information, see Rev. Rul.
+2002-43, which is on page 85 of

+Internal Revenue Bulletin 2002-2 at www.irs.gov/pub/irs-irbs/irb02-28.pdf.
+Unlike the previous example, the example in Rev. Rul.
 2002-43 contains unpaid interest.

 Additional tax for failure to correct the prohibited transaction (Section 4975(b)).
 To avoid liability for additional taxes and penalties, and in some cases further initial taxes, a correction must be made within the taxable period.
-The term correction is defined as undoing the prohibited transaction to the extent possible, but in any case placing the plan in a financial position not worse than that in which it would be if the disqualified person were acting under the highest fiduciary standards.
+The term "correction" is defined as undoing the prohibited transaction to the extent possible, but in any case placing the plan in a financial position not worse than that in which it would be if the disqualified person were acting under the highest fiduciary standards.

 If the prohibited transaction is not corrected within the taxable period, an additional tax equal to 100% of the amount involved will be imposed under section 4975(b).
 Any disqualified person who participated in the prohibited transaction (other than a fiduciary acting only as such) must pay this tax imposed by section 4975(b).
-Report the additional tax on line 3b of Section A, Form 5330.
+Report the additional tax in Part I, Section A, line 3b.

 Line 4.
-If the "No" box is checked on line 4, there has not been a correction of all of the prohibited transactions by the end of the tax year for which this Form 5330 is being filed.
+Check "No" if there has not been a correction of all of the prohibited transactions by the end of the tax year for which this Form 5330 is being filed.
 Attach a statement indicating when the correction has been or will be made.